 Graphic design by Zuzana Kostelanská

-With support by: ArtEZ Fashion Professorship, Material Matters, Emily Carr University, Vancouver Art Gallery, Social Sciences and Humanities Research Council of Canada, Creative Industries Fund NL @stimuleringsfonds.
+With support by: ArtEZ Fashion Professorship, Material Matters, Emily Carr University, Vancouver Art Gallery, Social Sciences and Humanities Research Council of Canada, Creative Industries Fund NL, Radboud University.